Sea-zone/NodeMailerBySeazone/readme.md

 node mailer.js
 ```

 Remember to keep your email credentials and sensitive information secure.
-It's often a good practice to use environment variables or a configuration file to store these credentials instead of hardcoding them directly into your code.
+It's often a good practice to use environment variables or a configuration file to store these credentials instead of hardcoding them directly into your code.# NodeMailerBySeazone